nviennot/mongoid_lazy_migration/README.md

 The cleanup process will be aborted if any of the document migrations are still in the processing state, or if you haven't removed the migration block.

-Once done, remove the migration block from the model.

 Important Considerations
 ------------------------